rahulrex87/CapstoneTestAutomationMasterSuite/README.md

 # CapstoneTestAutomationMasterSuite
-This is the main repository for Capstone Test Automation Master Repository
+This is the main repository for Capstone Test Automation Master